dwjoyce/pythonbook/appendices/Common mistakes.rst

 Using variable names reserved by Python
 ---------------------------------------

 Do not use reserved keywords as names in your code.
-To see Python's full list of keywords, then import the ``keyword`` module and type ``keyword.kwlist`` in the interactive shell.
+To see Python's full list of keywords, then import the ``keyword`` module and type ``keyword.kwlist`` in the interactive interpreter.

 +----------------------------------------+----------------------------------------+
 | Bad                                    | Good                                   |